 Griffith University, Australia

 Graduates of Lethbridge College’s Environmental Assessment and Restoration diploma program are eligible to transfer credit towards the completion of a Bachelor of Environmental Science at Griffith University, in Australia.
-All students will be provided with an approved course completion pathway at time of offer of admission into a Griffith program.
+All students are provided with an approved course completion pathway at time of offer of admission into a Griffith program.
 For more information, please visit www.griffith.edu.au/credit

 Royal Roads University

 Graduates of Lethbridge College's Environmental Assessment and Restoration diploma program are eligible for full block transfer into the Bachelor of Science in Environmental Practice or the Bachelor of Arts in Environmental Practice at Royal Roads University.
 Graduates may also receive full block transfer to the Bachelor of Science in Environmental Science at Royal Roads University, with the completion of one additional university level math course (calculus or linear algebra preferred) on arrival.
-Entrance to all programs is on a competitive basis.

 University of Alberta